sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 }
 ```

-Here we use the `@Body()` annotation as a function parameter to retrieve the request data for the pet to create.
-We also add basic validation and return a status `400` error with a message, using exception `BadParamException`.
+Here we use the `@Body()` annotation as a function parameter to retrieve the request data for our pet.
+We also add basic validation and return a status `400` error with a message, using NestJS `BadRequestException`.

-> Tip: for more advanced validation techniques using DTOs (Data Transfer Objects) and annotation you can take a look at [this documentation](https://docs.nestjs.com/techniques/validation).
+> Tip: for more advanced validation techniques using DTOs (Data Transfer Objects) and annotations you can take a look at [this documentation](https://docs.nestjs.com/techniques/validation).

 ### Update

-For the update endpoint, it's sort of a mix between *read* and *create*.
-We check if an entity exists before updating it:
+For the update endpoint, it's sort of a mix between *read* and *create*:
 ```ts
 @Put(':id')
 @HttpCode(204)